Seattle Mariners: Retired numbers

 Ichiro Suzuki's No. 51 was retired by the Mariners in a pregame ceremony on August 9, 2025, days after his induction into the Hall of Fame.
 He has continued to wear the number after retiring, including during spring training in 2020 and 2022 as well as when throwing out a ceremonial first pitch in 2022.

-Jackie Robinson's No. 42 was retired throughout MLB on April 15, 1997, the 50th anniversary of him breaking MLB's racially exclusionist color line.

-Randy Johnson is also scheduled to have his No. 51 retired by the Mariners in 2026.
+Randy Johnson's No. 51 was retired by the Mariners in a pregame ceremony on May 2, 2026.
 Johnson played 10 seasons with the Mariners, from 1989 until mid-1998, and was elected to the Hall of Fame in 2015.
 The #51 was withheld until 2001, when it was issued to Ichiro Suzuki upon his request.
-No other player, besides Suzuki, has worn that number for the Mariners since Johnson.
-On June 2, 2025, the Mariners announced they will also retire 51 in honor of Johnson in 2026, however the date has yet to be released, and is set to be released once the schedule for the 2026 season is finalized.
+No other player, besides Suzuki, had worn that number for the Mariners since Johnson.

+Jackie Robinson's No. 42 was retired throughout MLB on April 15, 1997, the 50th anniversary of him breaking MLB's racially exclusionist color line.